 On October 16, 2017, Midland States Bancorp, Inc. (which we refer to as "Midland"), Alpine Bancorporation, Inc. (which we refer to as "Alpine"), and Peak Midland Acquisition, LLC, a wholly owned subsidiary of Midland (which we refer to as "Merger Sub"), entered into an Agreement and Plan of Merger (which we refer to as the "merger agreement") pursuant to which Midland has agreed to acquire Alpine through the merger of Alpine with and into Merger Sub (which we refer to as the "merger").
-Immediately following the merger or at such later time as Midland may determine in its sole discretion, Alpine Bank & Trust Co., an Illinois state-chartered bank and wholly owned subsidiary of Alpine, will merge with and into Midland States Bank, an Illinois state-chartered bank and wholly owned subsidiary of Midland.
+Following the completion of the merger, Alpine Bank & Trust Co., an Illinois state-chartered bank and wholly owned subsidiary of Alpine, will merge with and into Midland States Bank, an Illinois state-chartered bank and wholly owned subsidiary of Midland.

 In the merger, Midland will pay an aggregate of \$33,306,000 in cash and issue an aggregate of 4,463,200 shares of Midland common stock.
-Based on 8,449,278 shares of Alpine common stock outstanding as of [·], the latest practicable date before the date of this proxy statement/prospectus, each share of Alpine common stock issued and outstanding immediately prior to the effective time of the merger will be converted into the right to receive \$3.94 in cash and 0.5282 shares of Midland common stock, subject to possible adjustment, including a possible reduction to the extent that Alpine's adjusted total tangible shareholders' equity at closing is less than \$105.4 million, and with cash paid in lieu of fractional shares.
+Based on 8,449,278 shares of Alpine common stock outstanding as of December 27, 2017, the latest practicable date before the date of this joint proxy statement/prospectus, each share of Alpine common stock issued and outstanding immediately prior to the effective time of the merger will be converted into the right to receive \$3.94 in cash and 0.5282 shares of Midland common stock, subject to possible adjustment, including a possible reduction to the cash component to the extent that Alpine's adjusted total tangible shareholders' equity as of the final day of the month immediately preceding the closing (which we refer to as "the measurement date") is less than \$105.4 million, and with cash paid in lieu of fractional shares.
+In addition to the merger consideration, Alpine intends to declare a special dividend, payable to its shareholders of record as of the business day immediately preceding the closing (which we refer to as "the measurement date, in an aggregate amount equal to the amount by which Alpine's adjusted total tangible shareholders' equity as of such date exceeds \$105.4 million.
 As of September 30, 2017, Alpine's total tangible shareholders' equity was approximately \$110.5 million.
 Alpine restricted stock units will vest and be settled in cash at the effective time of the merger based on a value of \$19.55 per share.

-Among other termination rights described in this joint proxy statement/prospectus, Alpine is entitled to terminate the merger agreement if the volume-weighted average closing price of Midland common stock over the 20-day period prior to the receipt of applicable regulatory approvals (i) is less than \$23.88 per share and (ii) represents a percentage change, relative to a base value of \$29.85 per share of Midland common stock, that is more than 20% below the percentage change in the KBW Nasdaq Regional Banking Index, measured by comparing the average closing value of that index over that 20-day period to a base value of \$100.40, unless Midland elects to cure either of these deficiencies by increasing the stock portion of the merger consideration.
+Among other termination rights described in this joint proxy statement/prospectus, Alpine is entitled to terminate the merger agreement if the volume-weighted average closing price of Midland common stock over the 20-day period prior to the receipt of applicable regulatory approvals, disregarding any regulatory waiting period (i) is less than \$23.88 per share and (ii) represents a percentage change, relative to a base value of \$29.85 per share of Midland common stock, that is more than 20% below the percentage change in the KBW Nasdaq Regional Banking Index, measured by comparing the average closing value of that index over that 20-day period to a base value of \$100.40, unless Midland elects to cure either of these deficiencies by increasing the stock portion of the merger consideration.